Allianz Arena: Construction

-The stadium construction began on 21 October 2002 and was officially opened on 30 May 2005.
+The stadium construction began on 21 October 2002 and it was officially opened on 30 May 2005.
 The primary designers are architects Herzog & de Meuron.
 The stadium is designed so that the main entrance to the stadium would be from an elevated esplanade separated from the parking space consisting of Europe's biggest underground car park.
 The roof of the stadium has built-in roller blinds which may be drawn back and forth during games to provide protection from the sun.